-The same minimum income amount that applies to a Retirement Phase Flexi Pension also applies to a TTR Flexi Pension.
+The same minimum annual income payments that apply to a Retirement Phase Flexi Pension also apply to a TTR Flexi Pension.

 MAXIMUM ANNUAL INCOME PAYMENTS

 You can take up to a maximum of 10% of your account balance at the start of each financial year (or your initial account balance for the first year) as income payments.
 This maximum limit is recalculated on 1 July each year, based on your account balance at that time.